SirHeads/phoenix_hypervisor_scripts/bin/phoenix_hypervisor_setup_drswarm.txt

 # Discovers and builds base Docker images from shared directories and pushes them to the local registry.
 # This script is intended to be called by phoenix_establish_hypervisor.sh after container creation.
 #
-# Version: 1.2.0 (Mount shared dir, fix build path, prioritize core containers)
+# Version: 1.4.0 (Improved LXC config handling, Refactored library sourcing logic)
 # Author: Assistant

 set -euo pipefail